Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Spread of infection into the cranial cavity

 As a rule, the spread of infection is accompanied by a deterioration in the general condition, which is immediately diagnosed by doctors.
-IN rare cases (against the background of severe immunosuppression) an infection that has penetrated the skull can be localized and persist for a long time.
+IN in rare cases (against the background of severe immunosuppression) an infection that has penetrated the skull can be localized and persist for a long time.

 Spread of infection to other sinuses